 "We ended the quarter with \$221.0 million in cash and cash equivalents, available borrowings of \$323 million on our revolving credit agreement and available borrowings of \$100 million on our secured accounts receivable credit facility.
 At March 31, 2010, our ratio of consolidated debt to consolidated earnings before interest expense, tax expense, and depreciation, depletion and amortization expense (EBITDA), as defined, for the trailing twelve-month EBITDA was 3.37 times.
 However, in April 2010, we settled our obligation related to the Floating Rate Senior Notes through the use of cash and short-term financing, reducing total debt by \$143 million.
 At April 30, 2010, we had total outstanding debt of \$1.106 billion, including \$75 million of borrowings outstanding on our secured accounts receivable credit facility.
-Accordingly, we have available borrowings of \$25 million on our secured accounts receivable credit agreement.
-Assuming the total amount of outstanding debt at April 30, 2010, \$1.106 billion, was outstanding at March 31, 2010, our proforma ratio of consolidated debt to consolidated EBITDA, as defined, for the trailing twelve-month EBITDA would have been 2.99 times at March 31, 2010.
+Accordingly, we have available borrowings of \$25 million on our secured accounts of a source accounts receivable credit facility and \$323 million on our revolving credit agreement.
+Assuming the total amount of outstanding debt at April 30, 2010, \$1.106 billion, was outstanding at March 31, 2010, our proforma ratio of consolidated debt to consolidated debt to consolidated for the trailing twelve-month EBITDA would have been 2.99 times at March 31, 2010.